-Water testing should be conducted by an EPA or Massachusetts state certified laboratory and should minimally include analysis for the parameters listed below.
-If you are uncertain as to how to take a proper sample and get it to a lab, you should contact a lab or water treatment professional for assistance.
-A qualified water treatment professional can test for certain items on-site while others will require a lab.
-Typical items tested for, among others, are below, however, speak to a water treatment professional or certified laboratory to determine the best test for you.
+Water testing should be conducted by an EPA or Massachusetts state certified laboratory.
+If you are uncertain what to test for, you should contact a lab or water treatment professional for assistance.
+A qualified water treatment professional can test for certain minerals & contaminants on-site while others will require a lab.

 COMMON WATER QUALITY ISSUES